pachterlab/monod_examples/docs/source/usage.rst

 To import the files, specify the raw data (``loom``, ``mtx``, or ``adata``) filepaths in ``raw_filepaths``, a gene length annotation filepath ``transcriptome_filepath``, and various batch and dataset metadata.
 To specify the number of genes to analyze, set ``n_genes``.

 This will create a batch directory, dataset-specific subdirectories, the file ``gene_set.csv`` with the list of genes that meet filtering thresholds for all datasets, and the file ``genes.csv`` with the list of genes selected for further analysis.
+This gene list can also be defined or updated manually, but inference is typically unsuitable for genes that do not meet the filtering thresholds.

 Model, data, and parameter definition
 ----------------